-|Outright Distribution||“After my death, my trustee shall distribute the trust assets to the beneficiary outright.”||– Descendants appreciate their parent’s confidence in them.
-They receive the Trust assets all at once with no limitations
+|Outright Distribution to Beneficiaries||“After my death, my trustee shall distribute the trust assets to the beneficiary outright.”||– Descendants appreciate their parent’s confidence in them.
+They receive the Trust assets all at once with no limitations||– No asset protection here.

-|Income & Support Trusts||“The income and principal of the trust is distributed to the named beneficiary as is necessary for his/her health, education, maintenance, and/or support.”||– Creditor protection features can be included in the trust and the Assets in trust are not included in descendant’s estate||-Beneficiary does not have complete freedom to access the trust during its term.|
+|Income & Support Trusts||“The income and principal of the trust shall be distributed in trust to the named beneficiary as is necessary for his/her health, education, maintenance, and/or support.”||– Creditor protection features can be included in the trust.||– Beneficiary does not have complete freedom to access the principal of the trust during its term.|

 |Staggered Distributions from a Trust||“After my death, my trustee shall distribute one-third of the trust assets to my beneficiary at age 25, one-half of the balance at 30, and the remainder at 35.”||– Descendant’s appreciate the safeguards while they are young.

 – Assets are protected while in trust.

-|– No asset protection for distributed assets as child reaches 25, 30, & 35.
+|– No asset protection for distributed assets as the child reaches 25, 30, & 35.

-– Distributed assets are included in descendant’s estate.
+– Distributed assets are included in the descendant’s estate.

-|Discretionary Distributions from a Trust||“After my death, my trustee may distribute to the beneficiary as much of the principal of the trust as my trustee may determine is advisable for any purpose.”||– Descendants have highest safeguards.
+|Discretionary Distributions from a Trust||“After my death, my trustee may distribute to the beneficiary as much or none at all of the principal of the trust as my trustee may determine is advisable for any purpose.”||– Descendants have the highest safeguards.

-|– There is the potential for trustee refusal to distribute principal and interest to beneficiaryies|
+|– There is the potential for trustee refusal to distribute any principal and interest to beneficiaries|

-Let’s take a look at the above summarized trusts in greater detail so you can understand how each trust works.
+Let’s take a look at the above-summarized trusts in greater detail so you can understand how each trust works.

 Mandatory Income and Support Trusts.
 With this type of trust, the trustee is required to make income distributions to the named beneficiaries according to the terms of the trust.
 Support trusts direct the trustee to distribute the trust’s principal and/or income for the health, education, maintenance, or support (HEMS) of the beneficiaries.
 With these types of trusts, descendants do not have mandatory distribution rights.
 If they do and beneficiaries have a demand right, creditors can “step into the shoes” of the beneficiary and demand distributions from the trust.
 A support trust usually contains spendthrift language (spendthrift means creditor protection)that does not permit the beneficiary to assign future income or principal from the trust.
 This is a very effective safeguard to protect a trust from creditors and predators and ex-spouses.

-Lifetime suport trusts are created by the parents when they create their own trusts.
+Lifetime support trusts are created by the parents when they create their own trusts.
 The parents’ trust provides that, after the death of the second parent, the child serves as a co-trustee along with an “independent” distribution trustee.
-In other words, the parents’ leave assets to the child’s trust, naming the child as co-trustee to handle the investment of the assets and naming a second, independent co-trustee who has complete discretion to make distributions to the child.
+In other words, the parents’ leave assets to the child’s trust, naming the child as co-trustee to handle the investment of the assets and name a second, independent co-trustee who has complete discretion to make distributions to the child.
 According to IRC section 672, an independent trustee is someone other than a spouse, parent, grandparent, sibling, issue, or employee of the beneficiary.
-Possible candidates for independent trustee include: friends, more distant relatives, such as an aunt, uncle, or cousin; professional fiduciaries; or financial institutions.
+Possible candidates for independent trustee include friends, more distant relatives, such as an aunt, uncle, or cousin; professional fiduciaries; or financial institutions.

 In this type of trust, the child is the beneficiary of his or her own trust.
 The trust assets are re-titled directly from the parents’ trust to the child’s trust.
 If the child becomes a party to a lawsuit, such as a divorce or creditor action, the trust assets are protected because the child does not have the authority and cannot compel the distribution trustee to make distributions from the trust.